Remote Site Portfolio

-The initial focus was to quickly identify the most efficient and cost effective aircraft available in the region, and educating the local staff in maximising the aircraft utilization, through effective load planning.
+The initial focus was to quickly identify the most efficient and cost-effective aircraft available in the region, and educate local staff on maximizing aircraft utilization through effective load planning.
 These initiatives resulted in significant reduced per kilogram costs and financial savings.

-ProCharter mobilised high calibre staff to both locations within 48 hours of request.
+ProCharter mobilized high caliber staff to both locations within 48 hours of request.
 These personnel, with extensive experience on many aircraft types, in several remote and challenging locations throughout Afghanistan and Africa, were deployed to initiate and oversee the project.